Here's what we'll cover

 Anxiety-type symptoms are most common:

-• in the few days after a dose increase
+- In the few days after a dose increase

-• when eating or drinking very little (impacting calorie intake and hydration)
+- When eating or drinking very little

-• after poor sleep or heavy caffeine use
+- After poor sleep or heavy caffeine use

 Recognizing the timing helps distinguish early adjustment from a persistent reaction to the medication.